A Perturbation-Based Kernel Approximation Framework: Numerical examples

-In this section, we demonstrate the advantages of the various extension methods proposed in Section~\ref{sec:applications} for both synthetic and real-world data.
-We do not include in this section the $\mu$-shifted extension and the block diagonal extension, as they were proven to be identical to variants of the Nystr{\"o}m method that were already discussed in the literature (see \cite{kumar2009ensemble,wang2014improving}).
+In this section, we compare the various kernel approximation methods proposed in Section~\ref{sec:applications} for both synthetic and real data.
+We demonstrate that the various approximation schemes perform differently, depending on the structure of the kernel matrix.